PHIL528/SnakeSNN/README.md

 3) Configure SnakePKG.SnakeMain as Main Class
 Run > Run Configurations > Project: Browse for "SnakeSNN" && Main Class: Browse for "SnakePKG.SnakeMain"

+I built this project with Processing PDE, a Java compatible display system.
+You can either play snake, or let a spiking neural network (in this case resevoir computer) learn how to play snake.
+It learns/evolves by randomly adjusting connections and testing if the adjustment improves the score, and keeps the one which is better.

 To Play Snake:
 1) Run
 2) Click the display window